Sujan242/distributed-sematic-search-entity-matching/README.md

 # Entity Matching with Sentence Transformers and FAISS

-This project performs blocking for entity matching between any two datasets, using sentence-transformer embeddings and FAISS-based approximate nearest neighbor search.
+This project performs blocking for entity matching between any two datasets, using LLM embeddings and FAISS-based approximate nearest neighbor search.

 ---